 Notes receivable from participants represent participant loans that are recorded at their unpaid principal balance plus any accrued but unpaid interest.
 Interest income on notes receivable from participants is recorded when it is earned.
-No allowance for credit losses has been recorded as of December 31, 2015 and 2014.
+No allowance for credit losses has been recorded as of December 31, 2014.
 If a participant ceases to make loan repayments and the Plan administrator deems the participant loan to be a distribution, the participant loan balance is reduced and a benefit payment is recorded.
 Participants who are active employees may obtain loans of not less than \$1,000 and a maximum of 50 percent of a participant's vested accounts (excluding any amounts invested in the self-managed account) immediately preceding the loan grant date.
 In no event shall a loan exceed \$50,000, reduced by the greater of (a) the highest outstanding balance of loans during the one-year period ending on the date before a new loan is made or modified, or (b) the outstanding balance of loans on the date a new loan is made or modified.
-Not more than one loan shall be outstanding at any time, except for multiple loans which (a) result from a merger of another plan into this Plan, or (b) result from a participant's defaulting on a loan.
+Not more than one loan shall be outstanding at any time, except for multiple loans which (a) result from a merger of another plan into this Plan, or (b) result from a participant's loan becoming taxable under Section 72(p) of the Internal Revenue Code of 1986, as amended (the "Code").
 Interest rates and repayment terms are established by the Administrative Committee.
-Such loans shall be repaid by payroll deduction or any other method approved by the Administrative Committee requires that: (a) no more than one loan per year be taken by a participant, (b) repayments be made no less frequently than quarterly; (c) loans be repaid over a period not to exceed 54 months; and (c) repayments, including interest, be made in equal periodic payments over the term of the loan and applied to principal using a level amortization over the repayment period.
+Such loans shall be repaid by payroll deduction or any other method approved by the Administrative Committee.
+The Administrative Committee requires that: (a) repayments be made no less frequently than quarterly; (b) loans be repaid over a period not to exceed 54 months; and (c) repayments, including interest, be made in equal periodic payments over the term of the loan and applied to principal using a level amortization over the repayment period.
 Prepayment of a participant's total principal amount outstanding is allowed at any time.